pachyderm/pachyderm/README.md

 Pfs is implemented as a distributed layer on top of btrfs, the same copy-on-write file system that powers Docker.
-Btrfs already offers [git-like semantics](http://zef.me/6023/who-needs-git-when-you-got-zfs/) on a single machine and pfs scales these out to an entire cluster.
+Btrfs already offers [git-like semantics](http://zef.me/6023/who-needs-git-when-you-got-zfs/) on a single machine; pfs scales these out to an entire cluster.
 This allows features such as:
-- Commit based history: File systems are generally single-state entities.
+- Commit-based history: File systems are generally single-state entities.
 Pfs, on the other hand, provides a rich history of every previous state of your cluster.
 You can always revert to a prior commit in the event of a disaster.
 - Branching: Thanks to btrfs's copy-on-write semantics, branching is ridiculously cheap in pfs.
-Each user can experience freeling in their own branch without impacting anyone else or the underlying data.
+Each user can experiment freely in their own branch without impacting anyone else or the underlying data.
 Branches can easily be merged back in the main cluster.
-- Cloning: Btrfs's send/receive functionality allows pfs to efficiently copy a entire cluster's worth of data while still maintaining its commit history.
+- Cloning: Btrfs's send/receive functionality allows pfs to efficiently copy an entire cluster's worth of data while still maintaining its commit history.

 ## What is "dockerized MapReduce?"
 The basic interface for MapReduce is a `map` function and a `reduce` function.